 - study abroad programs in Australia, London, Hong Kong, Paris, Rome, and Florence.

 All students have the chance to join the Merchandising Society, which operates the on-campus Style Shop.
-Students manage all store operations, including buying and developing products, visual merchandising, customer service, and sales, under the guidance of an experienced FMM advisor.
+Students manage all store operations, including buying and developing products, visual merchandising, customer service, and sales, under the guidance of an experienced FBM advisor.